 Lately I’ve been coveting a coffee-table ottoman.
-You know: one of those oversized ottomans that you can kick your feet on from nearly any seat in the room and use as a coffee table.
-I loved Pottery Barn’s Alexandria Ottoman, but $700 was more than I wanted to pay.
+You know: one of those oversized ottomans that you can kick your feet on from nearly any seat on the couch and use as a coffee table by merely adding a tray.
+I loved Pottery Barn’s striped Alexandria Ottoman (see below), but $700 was out of my price range.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

-Then I found this ottoman on Craigslist, and bought it for $60.
+Then I found the yellow floral ottoman (below) on Craigslist, and bought it for $60.
 The only thing it had going for it is its size and sturdy frame, so I gave it a makeover.
 I had never attempted reupholstering anything before, so with a little trepidation, I forged ahead.

 After several weeks and copious amounts of stray threads strewn about my apartment, the ottoman was finished.
 People asked me if it was worth all the work.
 The answer is yes.
 The total cost (including the price of the original ottoman) was only $137.

-And now, five years later, I concede that white fabric is impractical—even for a single gal with no kids.
+And now, five years later, I concede that white fabric is impractical — even for a single gal with no kids or pets.
 So this footstool needs to be recovered again.
-Someday.
 Next time, I’m thinking slipcover.

-2. Remove and discard the dustcover.
-Using a flathead screwdriver and pliers, remove the staples holding the dustcover on the bottom of the ottoman.
+2. Remove and discard the dust cover.
+Using a flathead screwdriver and pliers (or staple remover), remove the staples holding the dust cover on the bottom of the ottoman.
 (Specific upholstery tools are available, but a screwdriver and pliers work fine.)
-With the dustcover off, you can get a pretty good idea of how a piece of furniture is put together.
+With the dust cover off, you can get a pretty good idea of how a piece of furniture is put together.

 3. Attach the mounting plates.
 Drill pilot holes for each furniture-leg mounting plate (all five holes), then attach the screws using a screwdriver bit.